hwameistor/hwameistor/docs/docs/volumes/volume_snapshot.md

 metadata:
   name: rollback-test
 spec:
-  sourceVolumeSnapshot: snapcontent-0fc17697-68ea-49ce-8e4c-7a791e315110
+  sourceVolumeSnapshot: snapcontent-0fc17697-68ea-49ce-8e4c-7a791e315110 # LocalVolumeSnapshot to be rollback
   restoreType: "rollback"
 ```

-- sourceVolumeSnapshot：It specifies the LocalVolumeSnapshot to be rollback.

 Observing the created LocalVolumeSnapshotRestore, you can understand the entire rollback process through the state.
 After the rollback is complete, the corresponding LocalVolumeSnapshotRestore will be deleted.